simylein/minecraft-server/README.md

 Your server will write two growing logfiles (located in your ${serverdirectory}) <br>

 screen.log and backup.log <br>

+screen.log contains everything that get's written inside your screen terminal while backup.log logs all action of the backup script.

 to view them:
 ```